 At Aap Ki Khatir, go for the decadent chicken malai tikka (150 rupees for eight pieces)—marinated in malai, or cream, for extra softness—and the creamy mutton kakori kebab (105 rupees for two), both mouth-meltingly delicious.

 Try the roomali rolls at Khan Chacha: We liked the mutton seekh and chicken tikka rolls (150 rupees each), both wrapped into thin rotis with a green chutney and red onions.
 They’re great for a more portable and filling meal.

 Note for vegetarians: Both Aap Ki Khatir and Khan Chacha have a few veg-kebab options, mostly paneer or fish tikka and rolls.
 The latter also has aloo roomali rolls.

-Alternatively: Our friends at Delhi Food Adventure have raved about the mutton seekh kebabs at the South Delhi Colonel’s Kababz (91-11-2462-4384; multiple locations including 29, Defence Colony Market, map), nestled among the shops, cafes, and terrific South Indian restaurants of Defence Colony Market—just know that you have to order a whole platter of four there.
+Alternatively: We've heard raves about the mutton seekh kebabs at the South Delhi Colonel’s Kababz (91-11-2462-4384; multiple locations including 29, Defence Colony Market, map), nestled among the shops, cafes, and terrific South Indian restaurants of Defence Colony Market—just know that you have to order a whole platter of four there.
 Another popular, if frighteningly pricey, venue for kebabs is the celeb-endorsed Bukhara (Sardar Patel Marg, Chanakyapuri, map), inside the posh ITC Maurya hotel in South Delhi, where the seekh and chicken malai kebabs go for a whopping 1,550 rupees.
 Corporate credit cards are more than welcome.

 ©2019 Eat Your World, LLC - All Rights Reserved